 |Elbow hyperextension brace may be applied for lifting and throwing.|

 There are a number of parameters involved in determining whether a patient is appropriate for UCL reconstructive surgery.
 These include the location of the UCL strain, severity of the injury and the timing of the injury (in or out of the season)(1).
-In addition, the age of the patient and the ability of the patient to continue participating in the throwing sport should also assessed.
+In addition, the age of the patient and the ability of the patient to continue participating in the throwing sport should also be assessed.

 The UCL is frequently injured in adolescents and young adults involved in overhead throwing sports.
 Treatment is often conservative initially, but in certain cases may require surgical intervention.
 The majority of research is from a baseball background but much of the literature is transferable to other sports such as javelin, ultimate Frisbee and other throwing activities.
-However, more research is required assessing the non-operative protocols.
+However, more research is required to asses the non-operative protocols.

-- Ensure throwing actions are performed with correct technique and the movement is rehearsed repeatedly allowing for development of the ulnar collateral ligament.
+- Ensure throwing actions are performed with correct technique and the movement is rehearsed repeatedly allowing for the development of the ulnar collateral ligament.

 - Based on current research on non-operative patients, a period of three months should elapse before throwing activities are commenced again.